Tag

 Key Features of Cool ROM:

-Cool ROM site has a clean and dark theme user interface (UI).
+Cool ROM site has a clean and user interface (UI).

 Thousands of free game ROMs and the latest emulator options are available for download.